-The National Association of Psychiatric Health Systems has been a leader in advocating high-quality mental health and substance abuse care delivery for 81 years.
+The National Association of Psychiatric Health Systems has been a leader in advocating high-quality mental health and substance abuse care delivery for more than 80 years.

 Created in 1933, the National Association of Psychiatric Health Systems today represents delivery systems working to coordinate a full spectrum of treatment services, including inpatient, residential, partial hospitalization, and outpatient programs as well as prevention and management services.